linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 2- Debt Contracts due to Lack of Information/Discussion of Loan Covenants vs. Bond Covenants.md

 We and the trustee,  at any time and from time to time,  may modify the indenture in respect of the notes without prior notice to or consent of any holder of the notes for any of the following purposes:

-- To permit a successor corporation to assume our covenants and obligations under the indenture and in the notes in accordance with the terms of the indenture; to add to our covenants for the notes;
+- To permit a successor corporation to assume our [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] and obligations under the indenture and in the notes in accordance with the terms of the indenture; to add to our [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] for the notes;
 - To surrender any of our rights or powers conferred in the indenture; to add any additional events of default to supplement any of the provisions of the indenture to the extent needed to permit or facilitate the defeasance and discharge of the notes in a manner that will not adversely affect the interests of the holders of such notes in any material respect;
 - to provide for the acceptance of appointment by a successor trustee with respect to the notes and to add to or change any of the provisions of the indenture as is necessary to provide for the administration of the trust by more than one trustee to comply with the requirements of the SEC in connection with qualification of the indenture under the Trust Indenture Act to cure any ambiguity; to correct or supplement any provision in the indenture which may be defective or inconsistent with any other provision in the indenture; to eliminate any conflict between the terms of the indenture and the notes and the Trust Indenture Act;
 - Or to make any other provisions with respect to matters or questions arising under the indenture which will not be inconsistent with any provision of the indenture as long as the new provisions do not adversely affect in any material respect the interests of the holders of the notes.